Python-SIP/sip/docs/annotations.rst

     This optional string annotation is used to specify that the constructor or function is deprecated.
 Any string is appended to the deprecation warning and is usually used to suggest an appropriate alternative.

+    .. versionchanged:: 6.10

+        If the target ABI does not support the optional string value then the value is ignored.
+In earlier versions an error was raised.

 .. function-annotation:: DisallowNone